 The estate must also be wound up according to a specific legal procedure, which involves, amongst other things, paying the inheritance tax liability, applying to the court for permission to ingather the deceased’s estate (known as Confirmation in Scotland), settling the deceased’s debts and ensuring the remaining assets are distributed correctly.

-We have a dedicated team of experienced, sensitive practitioners who will advise on your responsibilities, help to identify the assets and liabilities and also communicate with the people who are entitled to share in the deceased’s estate.
+We have a dedicated group of experienced, sensitive practitioners who will advise on your responsibilities, help to identify the assets and liabilities and also communicate with the people who are entitled to share in the deceased’s estate.

-Our expert private client team deliver a sensitive, effective service aimed at making the executry process run as smoothly as possible, no matter the size or complexity of the estate.
+Our expert private client group deliver a sensitive, effective service aimed at making the executry process run as smoothly as possible, no matter the size or complexity of the estate.
 We will clearly explain all the steps that need to be taken, offering expert advice and guidance at every stage, including: